 Step 6: View filtered data

 You’ve successfully imported your specific columns to Google Sheets.
-Your new file should now show these chosen columns.
+Your new or existing file should now show these chosen columns.

 How to import specific data within columns to Google Sheets – Condition feature